jzfchen/blog/content/blog/Music.md

 There is no doubt that we as a species have some innate attraction to music.

 The entanglement of man and music predates written history, and is pervasive in near all documented cultures.
-The first known musical instruments

 Music has an undeniable ability to unite its listeners and performers.
-Church choirs belt out gospel hymns, metalheads get drowned in a sea of moshers, Swiftie superfans sway in unison to an encore of “Love Story”.
+Church choirs belt out gospel hymns, metalheads get drowned in a sea of moshers, Swiftie superfans sway in unison to an encore of “You Belong with Me”.

 In modern times, music is found in many facets of our lives.